 Current Western Swamp Tortoise populations are found in two small swamp reserves in WA, but are facing habitat loss and predation from introduced species like foxes, cats, dog and pigs.

 Sadly, climate change has also added further pressure to the species, with declining winter and spring rainfall wreaking havoc on their critical swamp habitats.

-Adelaide Zoo and Monarto Zoo work in partnership with Parks and Wildlife WA and Perth Zoo on the conservation program working to ensure a genetically viable population of Western Swamp Tortoises are released into the wild.
+Adelaide Zoo and Monarto Safari Park work in partnership with Parks and Wildlife WA and Perth Zoo on the conservation program working to ensure a genetically viable population of Western Swamp Tortoises are released into the wild.

 The first clutch of Western Swamp Tortoises arrived at Adelaide Zoo in 2003, and across both Adelaide and Monarto, Zoos SA has successfully reared more than 20 hatchlings.
 Eleven of these individuals have since returned to Perth to be released into the wild.